Freddywhest/Blogging-website-built-with-php-WordPress-Clone-/README.md

 ***Features***
 1. Admin area
-    i.
-Can change name, logo, description, theme ....etc ii.
-Can add user
+    1. Can change name, logo, description, theme ....etc
+    2. Can add user
-    > Can see the history of logo and name changed
+    3. Can see the history of logo and name changed
-    > Can add ads on the header/nav bar, body and footer without editing the code
+    4. Can add ads on the header/nav bar, body and footer without editing the code
-    >> And many more
+    5. And many more

 2. User
-    > Can share a post
+     Can share a post
     > Can view the author of the blog post
     > Can comment
     >> And many more